 "OK.
 Look for the ormeggiatori.
 He will guide you to your berth »

-We scanned around the harbor.
+We looked around in the harbor.
 At the end of a pontoon a man waved to us.
-It must be our ormeggiatori.
+It had to be our ormeggiatori.
 We sailed to him and were received with a smiling "buono sera".
-We dropped the Heron into the square.
-As we were a few meters from the pontoon, the man pulled a forehead up of the water, so we could reach it with a boat garden.
-Then he stabbed the hindquarters in a ring and sent them back to us.
+We backed Heron into the square.
+When we were a few meters from the pontoon, the man pulled a line out of the water so we could reach it with a boat garden.
+Then he accepted our aft moorings, which he put in a ring before sending them back to us.

 A sign with welcome to Italy or something similar was the only thing that was missing to make the reception absolutely perfect.

 Sanremo is located in Liguria.
 It is one of the smallest of Italy's 20 regions.
-The coastline, called the Italian Riviera, runs from the French border to the west to La Spezia close to Tuscany in the southeast.
+The coastline, called the Italian Riviera, runs from the French border in the west to La Spezia near Tuscany in the southeast.
 In the 1800 century, many wealthy Englishmen and artists settled in Liguria.
-Among other Charles Dickens, Lord Byron and Shelley.
-In the 1830s, Hans Christian Andersen also lived here.
-More specifically, in the city of Sestri Levante, where a Andersen festival is held every year.
+Among others, Charles Dickens, Lord Byron and Shelley.
+In the 1830, HC Andersen also lived here.
+Specifically in the town of Sestri Levante, where an Andersen festival is held every year.